matthewcheng222/COVID19_Smart_Alarm/README.md

 ### How to test?

-* This project includes a number of test cases and uses pytest as a method of testing.
-To get started:
+* This project includes a total of 33 of test cases and uses pytest as a method of testing.
+To install pytest:

     1. In terminal of your local computer, type in ```pip install -U pytest``` and then click enter in order to install the pytest package